-Two years after Cheryl retired from her hospice social work job she gave Bob a card that sums up our attitude about travel and also enjoyment at this stage in our lives.
+Two years after Cheryl retired from her hospice social work job she gave Bob a card that sums up our attitude about enjoyment at this stage in our lives.
 Bob was still working as a family mediator in order to achieve certain financial goals, and Cheryl was ready for Bob to retire.
 The card said, “Come fly with me, while we still have wings.”
 Bob retired at the end of that year.

 Because of Cheryl’s hospice work, we are keenly aware of how anyone’s good health can quickly deteriorate into very limiting life choices.
 Another one of our workshops was entitled, “Till Death Do Us Part,” and we gave couples an exercise called “Three Wishes Before I Can’t.”
 They wrote their answers separately and then dialogued about how they could help each other realize those dreams.

 The basic message of the workshop was that an awareness of our mortality helps us savor the riches of our relationship.
 For some, the awareness of mortality can cause them to limit their intimacy to minimize emotional pain from potential loss.
 For us, embracing intimacy enhances our closeness, which may increase the poignancy of loss but also greatly enriches both our time together and our memories.

 Bob’s habit of creating acronyms produced “SAVOR: Sweetly Appreciating the Value of Our Relationship.”
 But that wasn’t all.
 Mostly for fun (not that they would remember it), he couldn’t resist leaving them with “MARRIAGE: Mortality Awareness Richly Rewards Intimates Appreciating the Gift of Existence.”

 We closed the workshop with a sweet and tender slow dance to, “Let’s Face the Music and Dance,” sung by Diana Krall.